zhixuan-lin/paper-notes/15-Importance-Weighted-Autoencoder/notes.md

   $$
   where $\tilde w_i = \frac{w_i}{\sum_{i=1}^kw_i}$ is the normalize weight for its gradient.

 The second one has the good interpretation that it places higher weights on better samples, and tends to optimize $\theta$ using these samples.
+Besides, the implementation is straighforward.
+Evaluating $\nabla_\theta \log w(x, h(\epsilon_i, x, \theta), \theta)$ is just a backward pass of the standard VAE.

+Typically evaluating this weighted sum requires $k$ forward and backward pass.
+Instead, we can perform $k$ forward passes, and then choose a single $\epsilon_i$ **stochastically** with probability proportional to the normalized weight.
+This requires only 1 backward pass.

 # Experiments